 The template below has been included to assist you in writing your responses.

 Please save the template to your hard-drive, complete your responses then upload the saved document into your on-line profile using the "Add" link under "Manage Your Files" at the top of the My Profile page after you have logged in or have applied to the position.
-It is important you upload the document with the "REQ ID" number as part of the title (i.e REQ 211).
-Applications not accompanied by this form will not be considered.
+It is important you upload the document with the "Job Number" (Req Id) as part of the title (i.e 00AB3).

 You will be asked to supply the names and contact details of two relevant work related referees when completing the on-line assessment.
 These referees may be contacted by the Selection Advisory Committee at any time once applications have closed.

-(Please note that if the advertisement states selection is likely to or will be made on application and referees report only, it is particularly important to provide at least one but preferably two written referees reports as attachments to your on-line profile.)
+Please note that some advertisements state selection is likely to or will be made on application and referees report only, it is particularly important to provide at least one but preferably two written referees reports as attachments to your on-line profile in these circumstances.

 As an applicant, you should be made aware by the Selection Advisory Committee of any adverse comments provided in either oral and written referee reports.
 As a general rule, your immediate supervisor should be one of your referees.
 If this is not appropriate or possible for any reason, you should raise this matter initially with the Contact Officer.

 A referee report template is provided below.
 This template can be forwarded to your nominated referee's.
 When completed they can send it back for you to save on your drive.
-These saved documents can then be uploaded into your profile ensuring the documents' name is the Req ID number of the vacancy you are applying for. i.e REQ 211.doc.
+These saved documents can then be uploaded into your profile ensuring the documents' name is the Job Number of the vacancy you are applying for. i.e 00AB3.doc.
 Please note that your referees may still be contacted by the committee to seek any clarification required.

 Download: Referee Report